Tinkerforge/doc/en/source/Software/IPConnection_C.rst

 .. c:function:: int ipcon_create(IPConnection *ipcon, const char* host, const int port)

- Creates an IP connection to the Brick Daemon with the given *host* and *port*.
-With the IP connection itself it is possible to enumerate the available devices.
+ Creates an IP Connection to the Brick Daemon with the given *host* and *port*.
+With the IP Connection itself it is possible to enumerate the available devices.
 Other then that it is only used to add Bricks and Bricklets to the connection.

 .. c:function:: int ipcon_add_device(IPConnection *ipcon, Device *device)

- Adds a device (Brick or Bricklet) to the IP connection.
-Every device has to be added to an IP connection before it can be used.
+ Adds a device (Brick or Bricklet) to the IP Connection.
+Every device has to be added to an IP Connection before it can be used.
 Examples for this can be found in the API documentation for every Brick and Bricklet.

 .. c:function:: void ipcon_join_thread(IPConnection *ipcon)

- Joins the threads of the IP connection.
-The call will block until the IP connection is :c:func:`destroyed <ipcon_destroy>`.
+ Joins the threads of the IP Connection.
+The call will block until the IP Connection is :c:func:`destroyed <ipcon_destroy>`.

- This makes sense if you relies solely on callbacks for events or if the IP connection was created in a threads.
+ This is useful if you relies solely on callbacks for events or if the IP Connection was created in a threads.

 .. c:function:: void ipcon_destroy(IPConnection *ipcon)

- Destroys the IP connection.
-The socket to the Brick Daemon will be closed and the threads of the IP connection terminated.
+ Destroys the IP Connection.
+The socket to the Brick Daemon will be closed and the threads of the IP Connection terminated.

 Callback Configuration Functions